jnovermars/game-hotkeys/README.md

 **Prevent auto kick by GTA**
 Dubble click the file `gta_auto_kick_disable_dance.ahk`
 ingame you can go into first person view by clicking the button `v` multiple times
-when you are in first person view you can press `Pause Break` button hitting the `Pause Break` wil stop the script
+when you are in first person view you can press `Pause Break` button.
+hitting the `Pause Break` button again wil stop the script.

 **Dance in the nightclub**
 Dubble click the file `gta_nightclub_dance.ahk`
 ingame you can go into first person view by clicking the button `v` multiple times
-when you are in first person view you can press `Pause Break` button hitting the `Pause Break` wil stop the script
+when you are in first person view you can press `Pause Break` button.
+hitting the `Pause Break` button again wil stop the script.

 **Disconnect GTA Online and restart the game**